2017 - present

 2012 - 2013

 I worked with Valkyrie Savage to design, build, and program Arduino-based electronics for her wedding dress.
 Using two XBee modules, an Arduino Fio, and an Arduino Lilypad with the XBee breakout board, we constructed a proximity sensor based on RSSI pin signal strength between the two modules.
 This sensor was used to illuminate a series of LEDs on her dress, providing a visual indication of our mutual proximity.

+After spending a year with the Search Infrastructure team, I switched gears and moved to the Core Photos team.
+This horizontal role switching is highly encouraged at Facebook.
+I took a failing face detection/recognition system and rebuilt it for scalability, achieving 99.9% reliability and a tagging boost of 2%.
+I then worked with Lubomir Bourdev to build easily reusable detection/recognition components, making it easier to drive further improvements to our tag suggestion systems.
+The bulk of my time with Core Photos was spent driving a major initiative to migrate all photos-related data into TAO.
+TAO provides access to Facebook's social graph data via a simple API that abstracts away Memcache/MySQL.
 The migration required extensive planning, frequent communication both within and across teams, and broad knowledge of Facebook's codebase.
 When I joined Core Photos, several people had previously tried and failed to gain traction on this project.
 By the time I left, we had successfully migrated all photo tags and had a clear plan for completing the rest of the migration.

 XHPy is a Python port of Facebook's XHP.
 It installs an import hook that dynamically rewrites code as it is imported.
 The parser uses Pratt top-down operator precedence, and is composed of a series of generators that stream the output of tokenize.